 2a.
 Disease presence and prevalence.
 Blood sera and fecal samples were collected from 31/35 ewes and 17/19 rams that were captured for this project.
 These samples are currently being analyzed by the Washington Animal Disease Diagnostic Laboratory at Washington State University.
-These samples were not collected during captures during the 2013 or 2014 reporting periods.
+These samples were not collected during captures during the 2013, 2014, or 2015 reporting periods.

 2b.
 Trace mineral levels and blood chemistry (CBC, CMP).
 At capture, 60-75 ml of blood was collected from 31/35 adult ewes that were captured for this project.
 These samples are currently being analyzed.
-These samples were collected in both 2013 and 2014 they are at a laboratory being processed and analyzed.
+These samples were collected in 2013, 2014, and 2015.
+Laboratory analysis is complete and data analysis is ongoing.

 2c.
 Qualitative BCS.
 A numerical BCS of 1-5 was assigned to each animal captured.
 Ewes in GMU 14C appeared, on average, larger and in better body condition than ewes in GMU 13D.
 This analysis was repeated during captures in March and April 2013, with animals appearing in slightly better condition in 2013 than in 2012.
 Adult ewes were captured in March 2014 were again in slightly better condition than in the previous year.
+Body condition scores recorded again showed a slight improvement in March and April 2015 compared to 2014.